 - Make your marketing messages more relevant by segmenting your customer base.
 Not all customers are the same.
 You can segment your customer base by age, gender, income, location, or any other relevant characteristics.

 - Save money by avoiding marketing campaigns that are unlikely to reach your potential customers.
 Marketing to the wrong audiences is a waste of time and money.

 - Personalize customer experience.
 The better you understand your target audiences, the more likely you are to create a message that resonates with them.

-Consumers who are most likely to buy a company’s product or service are the company’s target audience.
+Your target audience is the consumers most likely to buy your company’s product or service.
 While all businesses need customers, not all customers are equally valuable to a company.

-When crafting a marketing message, it’s important to think about who you’re speaking to.
+When crafting a marketing message, it’s important to think about whom you’re speaking to.
 That’s where target audience analysis comes in.

 Target Audience Example